noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

-val immutableValue: Boolean = true var mutableValue: Boolean = true lazy val immutableValue: Boolean = true // rhs is evaluated only when its variable is used, and then the result is cached
+val immutableValue: Boolean = true var mutableValue: Boolean = true lazy val immutableValue: Boolean = true // rhs is evaluated only when its variable is used, and then the result is cached var unintializedVar: Int = _ // the _ is the key thing here
 // Int 100
 // generally you should pref defs for this kind of thing
 // ^ unless you want to always refer to this by value, and only evaluate it once